-Today we grieve the deaths of eleven people who were shot during their sabbath prayers on Saturday at the Tree of Life Synagogue in Pittsburgh.
+Today, we grieve the deaths of 11 people who were shot during their sabbath prayers on Saturday at the Tree of Life Synagogue in Pittsburgh.
 We find ourselves dismayed, angry, and sorrowful.
 We are tired of such violence.
 We find that fresh words are difficult to summon as we respond to a shooting that is both similar to many before and also utterly unique in its particular losses and laments.

 Attacks upon the Jewish people sit especially heavily upon the hearts of all Christians who recognize that our own faith rests on the faithfulness of the God of Israel.

 As a seminary, we stand in solidarity with all who suffer, particularly those who suffer because of how they pray and what they believe.
 Several of our students attended a vigil last night at the Jewish Community Center in Austin to show our support through our presence.